|

-a perennial herb of 10-20cm in height in forests in mountainous
+is a perennial herb, 10-20cm in height, found in forests of

-are of opposite phyllotaxis at the upper parts and slightly
+its leaves.
+Leaves are of opposite phyllotaxis at the upper parts

-dislocated at the middle parts, in the shape of an ovate, with
+and slightly dislocated at the middle parts, in an ovate shape, with

 uneven and obtuse serrations on the margins.
 Flowers bloom facing